DataDog/zstd/README.md

 Testing with size: 45951... czlib: 201.62 MB/s, zstd: 1951.57 MB/s
 ```

-zstd starts tos hine with payloads > 1KB
+zstd starts to shine with payloads > 1KB

 ### Stability - Current state: STABLE

 The C library seems to be pretty stable and according to the author has been tested and fuzzed.

-For the Go wrapper, the test cover most usual cases and we have succesfully tested it on all (soon)
-staging and prod data.
+For the Go wrapper, the test cover most usual cases and we have succesfully tested it on all staging and prod data.